NovelToon NovelToon

 The fluorescent lights flickered overhead, casting momentary shadows that seemed to move with purpose.
 In that brief darkness, Leo caught glimpses of shapes that shouldn't exist, forms that defied description.
 The threads around them pulsed with increasing urgency, as if responding to some silent signal.

 "There's more," Leo said, pulling out his phone.
-He showed Mike the messages from the man in gray, the warnings about patterns and threads.
+He showed Javi the messages from the man in gray, the warnings about patterns and threads.
 "Someone knows what's happening.
 And I think...
 I think we're supposed to stop it."

 "And you want to tell her everything?
 About the threads, the pattern, all of it?"